Forced evictions in China: Legal framework

-Under Chinese property law, there is no privately held land; “urban land” is owned by the state, which grants land rights for a set number of years.
-Rural, or “collectively owned land,” is leased by the state for periods of 30 years, and is theoretically reserved for agricultural purposes, housing and services for farmers.
+Under Chinese property law, there is no privately held land; "urban land" is owned by the state, which grants land usage rights for a set number of years.
+Rural, or "collectively owned land," is leased by the state for periods of 30 years, and is theoretically reserved for agricultural purposes, housing and services for farmers.

 The underlying assumptions of property law are radically different in Chinese law than in most Western countries, and specifically the "Common Law" of English-speaking countries.
 In Common Law there is often a degree of ambiguity as to who should benefit from public investment.
 Governments can legally expropriate land for the public benefit.

 The State may forcibly evict occupants and extinguish the rights of owners and tenants upon payment of compensation.
 In many Common Law jurisdictions, this includes expropriation of land for on-sale to a private individual or company.
 To this extent Chinese and Common Law are the same.
 The difference is that in Common Law there is a presumption that any increase in the value of the land due to changed conditions which give rise to the opportunity for redevelopment for a higher usage should accrue to the land-owner; while in China it is considered just that the economic benefits of public investment should accrue to the people in general.

 In China, therefore, when the state invests in public infrastructure – roads, trains, water, electricity distribution, etc. – there will simultaneously be a reconsideration of land use in the areas affected.
 If a planning decision is taken to re-zone land for a higher use, the state will generally expropriate the land, consolidate it into parcels consistent with the proposed new usage, and then offer it on the market on a new 40–70 year lease (the term depending on the usage).
 This operation also allows for civic improvements including road widening and the creation of public open space.